-But by swimming, I really just mean that I got wet in the freezing Atlantic.
+But by swimming, I really just mean that I got wet in the freezing Atlantic or the Sound of Iona.
 Wim Hof and his cold-water therapy principles inspired me, but deep inside I am really the gal that grew up swimming in the warm Indian Ocean with the Benguela current.
 Toasty warm.
-The mild Mediterranean is my other favorite thanks to our annual Greek writing retreats.
+The mild Mediterranean is my other favorite swim spot thanks to our annual Greek writing retreats.
 When I lived in Cape Town, I never did quite cotton on to swimming, as it was mind-numbingly cold for me.
 I’m just not a cold-water salmon kind of gal.

 On day one, my version of swimming involved running in, plunging my body in the water, squealing and shrieking loudly and running out gasping.
 Probably wet for less than 3 seconds, to be honest.
 I thought – come on you sissy – this is a great cleansing practice.
 A ritual.
 Why don’t we try to double it every day till you get to ten minutes?
 Are you mad?
 Because now I am talking to myself out loud.
 Shivering.
 Come on – we can use the power of the water to enhance what we are trying to do here with our spirit Kate.
 Aaaargh ok dammit, you win, you damn voice in my head.